-Growing independent young readers with the books and ideas necessary to help them flourish
+Growing young readers with books to read independently and aloud to parents

 Throughout the site, and unlike publisher’s in-house leveling systems, books are systematically placed within each grade level to reflect the scope and sequence of the phonics taught in the classroom.